IO-Design-Team/firebase_rules/firebase_rules/README.md

     firestoreRoot,

     /// Match statements give access to type-safe contextual information:
-    /// - [path] is the wildcard segment of the path if there is one
+    /// - The first parameter is the wildcard.
+Use `_` if there is no wildcard.
     /// - [request] gives access to the [Request] object
     /// - [resource] gives access to the [Resource] object
     ///
-    /// The [path] parameter name must match the name of the wildcard.
+    /// The wildcard parameter must match the the path wildcard
+    /// The wildcard for [firestoreRoot] is `database`
-    /// The [request] and [resource] parameters must not  be renamed.
+    /// The [request] and [resource] parameters must not be renamed
     matches: (database, request, resource) => [
       /// Subsequent matches should use typed [FirestoreResource] objects.
       /// This makes the [request] and [resource] parameters type-safe.